-The project can be a detailed research paper or survey, or a programming project that focuses on validating or working with some formalism.
+The project can be a detailed research paper or survey, or a programming project that focuses on validating or working with some formalism or implements a model so others can explore it thoroughly.
 It can be a formalism, a model, or something else theoretical that we do not cover in class.
 In any case, check with me before beginning to be sure it is a reasonable project and no-one else has chosen it.
 Please select something that interests you!